-Can cardiac arrest and cardiac shock be coded together beginning October 1, 2020?
+Can cardiac arrest and cardiogenic shock be coded together?

-In the past, there had been an Excludes1 note at I46.- Cardiac arrest that excluded R57.0, Cardiac shock.
-HIA had also received a letter from AHA on a case in the past that had stated that only I46.- Cardiac arrest would be coded if both were documented.
-In addition, the Third Quarter Coding Clinic page 26 had a similar case that asked if both could be coded, and AHA had instructed that only I46.9, cardiac arrest, cause unspecified would be coded if both were documented and that the CDC would be looking at possible revision to the Excludes1 note.
+Prior to October 1, 2020 there had been an Excludes1 note at category I46.- Cardiac arrest that excluded R57.0, Cardiogenic shock.
+Previous direction in response to a question submitted to AHA had stated that only a code from category I46.- Cardiac arrest would be coded if both were documented.
+Additionally, advice in AHA Coding Clinic, Third Quarter 2020, Page 26 for a similar case instructed that only the code for cardiac arrest, would be assigned if both were documented because the code for cardiogenic shock (R57.30) is a sign/symptom code from Chapter 18 and the category I46.- code is more definitive.
+However, the advice in Coding Clinic indicated that the CDC would be looking at a possible revision to the Excludes1 note.
 As of October 1, 2020, the Excludes1 note has been revised to an Excludes2 note.
-So what does this now mean?
-First lets look at the definitions of these two conditions.
+So, what does this mean?
+First let’s look at the definitions of these two conditions.

 What is Cardiac Arrest?

-Cardiac shock is when the heart pumping slows to the point where the body is not getting enough blood, but is not yet stopped like in cardiac arrest.
-It can be caused by a heart attack, heart failure, myocarditis (inflammation of the heart), endocarditis (inflammation of the heart valves), drug overdoses or poisoning or other causes.
+Cardiogenic shock occurs when the heart can’t pump enough blood to meet the body’s needs.
+It can be caused by a heart attack, heart failure, myocarditis (inflammation of the heart), endocarditis (inflammation of the heart valves), drug overdoses/poisoning or other causes.
 It is not fatal if treated immediately.
-Symptoms include rapid breathing, severe shortness of breath, sudden, rapid heartbeat (tachycardia), loss of consciousness, weak pulse, low blood pressure (hypotension), sweating, pale skin, cold hands or feet and urinating less than normal or not at all.
-It can be fatal if not treated and cause damage to the liver, kidneys or other organs.
-Treatment includes possible mechanical ventilation, inotropic agents such as Levophed or dopamine, aspirin, thrombolysis such as Activase or Retavase and blood thinning and antiplatelet medications.
-If coronary blockage is causing an MI and cardiogenic shock, then an angioplasty with stents may be performed.
+Symptoms include rapid breathing, severe shortness of breath, sudden, rapid heartbeat (tachycardia), loss of consciousness, weak pulse, low blood pressure (hypotension), sweating, pale skin, cold extremities and low urine output.
+It can be fatal if not treated and can cause damage to the liver, kidneys or other organs.
+Treatment includes possible mechanical ventilation, vasopresser agents such as Levophed or dopamine, aspirin, use of thrombolysis agents such as Activase or Retavase and blood thinning and antiplatelet medications.
+If an MI due to coronary artery blockage is causing cardiogenic shock, then an angioplasty with stents may be performed.
 A balloon pump may also be utilized.
 Cardiogenic shock can lead to cardiac arrest if not treated immediately.

-On October, 1, 2020 the CDC changes the Excludes1 note to Excludes2 note per below.
+As of October, 1, 2020 Excludes1 note under category I46.- was changed to an Excludes2 note as shown below.

 I46 Cardiac arrest